-The Group owns certain highly liquid securities based on the €, RUB and Brazilian Real currency market.
+The Group owns certain highly liquid securities .
 These investments are classified as financial assets at fair value through profit or loss.

 2.15 Share Capital

 Ordinary shares are classified as equity.
 The Group has not issued any preference shares.

 Incremental costs directly attributable to the issuance of new shares are shown in equity as a deduction, net of tax, from the proceeds.